 The stable outlook reflects our view that downside risks stemming from the economy's small size and high sector concentration are mitigated by a robust external position as well as reduced private sector indebtedness and the improved health of the banking sector.
-The economy has been recovering from the coronavirus shock broadly as expected, and we expect the fiscal deterioration of 2020-2021 to be gradually reversed over the coming years, in line with the government's plans.
+The economy has been recovering strongly from the coronavirus shock, and we expect the fiscal deterioration of 2020-2021 to be gradually reversed from this year onwards, in line with the government's plans.